Why Is This Place so Great?

 We highly recommend hiring a tour guide on your trip to Taman Mini Indonesia Indah since the park provides scarce information in English throughout its exhibitions.
 Although most tours include the initial park’s entrance fee in its cost, we also suggest bringing an additional 700,000 Indonesian Rupiah’s (approximately $45 USD) per person because many pavilions and all of their transportation services require an additional fee that may not be covered in your tour.

-For Boutique Choose: Namaaz
+Boutique Dining: Namaaz